IlefMghirbi/Eurobot2023/README.md

 # Eurobot 2023 Robotics Competition

 ## Overview
-It is with great pride and pleasure that I share my experience as a team member in the **Eurobot 2023** competition.
-This journey was special both on a technical and personal level, beginning with forming a talented team from the **IEEE INSAT Robotics and Automation Society Chapter**.
-Starting from scratch, we collaborated to design, develop, and deploy a competitive robot.
+As a member of the Eurobot 2023 competition team, I contributed to the design, development, and deployment of an autonomous robot tailored to meet the competition's challenges.
+Representing the IEEE INSAT Robotics and Automation Society Chapter, we built the system from the ground up, focusing on robust hardware integration, efficient software development, and collaborative teamwork.
+This project encompassed areas such as sensor integration, path planning, state machine design, and system validation, resulting in a competitive robot capable of meeting real-time operational demands.

 ## My Contributions